 Operators of Facilities.
 The applicability threshold for a facility is 25,000 metric tons or more of CO2e per data year.

+Limited Exemption of Emissions from Fuel Cells.
+For budget years 2025 through 2030, a facility may apply for its emissions from a fuel cell to be excluded from the facility’s annual emissions when comparing to the applicability threshold in section 95812(c)(1) if all requirements of section 95812(c)(1)(A)1.-2. are met.

+A facility with a fuel cell must apply to the Executive Officer by providing the following information electronically by April 10 of calendar year “t” for the limited exemption of emissions from fuel cells to be applied starting in year “t-1.”
+The application must include:

+A narrative description demonstrating that installing the fuel cell did not require additional natural gas infrastructure beyond the facility boundary.

+A demonstration that fuel cell installation resulted in local air quality benefits.
+Such a demonstration includes a description of a replacement of an on-site electricity generation unit with a cleaner fuel cell or engineering estimates of decreased grid emissions due to installation of the fuel cell.

+The following attestation: “I certify under penalty of perjury of the laws of the State of California that I am authorized by [name of entity] to sign this attestation on behalf of [name of entity], and that the information submitted herein is true, accurate, and complete.”

 First Deliverers of Electricity.

 Electricity Generating Facilities.
 The applicability threshold for an electricity generating facility is based on the annual emissions from which the electricity originated.
 The applicability threshold for an electricity generating facility is 25,000 metric tons or more of CO2e per data year.

+Emissions from an electricity generating facility occurring during a State of Emergency order that is declared by the Governor to address high energy demand or electric grid reliability are excluded from the facility’s annual emissions when comparing to the applicability threshold if the facility is not already a covered entity.

 Electricity importers.
 The applicability threshold for an electricity importer is based on the annual emissions from each of the electricity importer's sources of delivered electricity.

 All emissions reported for imported electricity from specified sources of electricity that emit 25,000 metric tons or more of CO2e per year are considered to be above the threshold.